 "I…I…you know I do."

 "I'm about as far from perfect as it gets, pet," he warned her softly.
 "But if you want me, I'll try my best.
-Won't hurt you.
 Won't leave.
 Might need some pointers along the way, but I'll be my best for you, if you give me the chance."

 She smiled at him, warily.
 "I…I want to, Spike, I do.
 I want Eden.
 I want us."
 She took his hand, held it against her heart so he could feel the flutter of it against his palm.
 It made him tremble.
 "I just don't know how it happens…how do we get there…from here?"